tarankalra1/singhscorner-blog/_posts/2018-07-17-first-post.md

 References for this post:
 1. O. B. Fringer, J. C. McWilliams, and R. L. Street, 2006, "A new hybrid model for coastal simulations", Oceanography, 19 (1), 46-59.
 2. T. S. Kalra, 2014, CFD modeling and analysis of rotor wake in hover interacting with a ground plane", PhD Dissertation, University of Maryland.
+3. Z. Defne, N.K.
+Ganju, "Quantifying the residence time and flushing characteristics of a shallow, back-barrier estuary: application of hydrodynamic and particle tracking models," Estuaries and Coasts 38 (5), 1719-1734	44	2015